Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

 * The enduser has the expected fully qualified domain name (fqdn) of the new first Islandora / Drupal website documented and assigned to the appropriate IP in DNS.

-    * _Please note: this IP address and fqdn are NOT the of current running Production Islandora site!_
+    * _Please Note: this IP address and fqdn are NOT the of current running Production Islandora site!_

 * The enduser has ssh access to ISLE host server